The effects of polarization on the observables in the decay $\Xi_{cc}^{++} \rightarrow \Xi_{c}^{+} \bar{\ell}\nu_{\ell}$: Phenomenological study

 \subsubsection{Polarization Ratios $\mathcal{R}_{nn'}^{(m,m')}[j]$}

-In order to further analyze the process, we now discuss the polarization ratios $\mathcal{R}_{nn'}^{(m,m')}[j]$.
-As described earlier, the ratio $\mathcal{R}^{(m,m')}_{nn'}[j]$ is a convenient measure for comparing the `numbers' of $m$-type particles polarized with helicity $j$ in the $n$ direction with the $m'$-type particles polarized with helicity $j$ in the $n'$ direction.
+In order to further analyze the process, we now discuss the polarization ratios $\mathcal{R}_{nn'}^{(m,m')}[j]$. {As described earlier, the ratio $\mathcal{R}^{(m,m')}_{nn'}[j]$ is a convenient measure for comparing the differential branching ratio of $m$-type particles polarized with helicity $j$ in the $n$ direction with that of the $m'$-type particles polarized with helicity $j$ in the $n'$ direction.}

 We present the polarization ratios $\mathcal{R}_{nn'}^{(m,m')}[j]$ as a function of $q^2$ for different combinations of longitudinal and transverse polarizations in Figs.~\ref{Ratios1} and~\ref{Ratios2}.
 Additionally, the results for various combinations of $\mathcal{R}_{nn'}^{(m,m')}[j]$ over the full dynamical $q^2$ range are provided in Table~\ref{TableBRbarplotsratio} of Appendix~\ref{Tables}.